virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Traffic Court Records Public Records in Virginia?

-Virginia traffic court records are public records.
-Therefore, they may be accessed and viewed by members of the public.
-The only reason public access to public records can be restricted is by a court order issued by a judge or if access to that record is prohibited by law.
+Virginia traffic court records are public records, so they may be accessed and viewed by the public.
+The only reason public access to public records can be restricted by a court order issued by a judge or if access to that record is prohibited by law.

 Virginia traffic violations and infractions are handled by the General District Courts.
 These courts hear such cases and accept traffic ticket payments.